Assistant Professor, Epidemiology

 MPH Epidemiology, Yale University, 2005

 Seattle, WA 98104

-Dr. Rowhani-Rahbar is especially interested in epidemiologic methods pedagogy.
-He has served on the Department of Epidemiology’s Curriculum Committee and is a member of the Education Committee of the Society for Epidemiologic Research.
+Dr. Rowhani-Rahbar has a special interest in epidemiologic methods pedagogy.
+He is the Chair of the Department of Epidemiology’s Curriculum Committee and a member of the Education and Professional Development Committee of the Society for Epidemiologic Research.

 In The News

 Certain immigrant communities may be at risk for future outbreaks

 UW researchers discuss data, trends of gun violence in U.S.

 Certain Immigrant Communities at Risk for Future Outbreaks, UW Study Finds